Investing for Lane County Businesses

 Regional Innovation Training Funds

-Lane Workforce Partnership and Lane County’s Community & Economic Development Department are continuing to partner in the 2017/2018 program year to invest in the Regional Innovation Training Fund (RITF).
+Lane Workforce Partnership and Lane County’s Community & Economic partner to invest in the Regional Innovation Training Fund (RITF).
 The fund supports collective training projects in targeted industry sectors focused on meaningful post-secondary credentials; and result in growth and retention of innovation talent in Lane County.
-In May, 2017, three businesses were awarded grants through this fund.

 Work-Ready Lane County